crslade/crslade.github.io/_projects/purpose.md

 In addition I have two other published articles, which can be found under publications and my [Google Scholar profile](https://scholar.google.com/citations?user=ce2gLDEAAAAJ&hl):

-* Literature Search from 2012 on Computer-Supported Collaborative Learning
 * __Liberating Legacy System Data with Rails, Intelligent Use of Conflict Data with Automated Class Scheduling Tools__, was published in Information Systems Education Journal, which has about a 38% acceptance rate.
 I developed the software used in the paper and wrote the methods section.
 It received a top paper award.
 * __Using Interactive Graphical Tools to Overcome the" Collage Effect" in Collaborative Learning Environments__, was accepted at HICSS which typically has a 48% acceptance rate.

+I have also included my literature search from 2012 on Computer-Supported Collaborative Learning.